greatxue/coding_language/cpp_tut/6_cpp_class.md

   bool operator==(Point p1, Point p2) {
      return p1.getX() == p2.getX() && p1.getY() == p2.getY();
   }

+Either of the form, *class methods* or *free functions*, will be more suitable under some circumstances.

 ## 6.3 Case: Rational Numbers